-- 1 Open the SETTINGS menu with 5. - 2 Select and confirm the Language menu item with and and solution.
+- 1 Open the SETTINGS menu with S. - 2 Select and confirm the Language menu item with () and ().
 The LANGUAGE display opens.

-- Select the required language from the list with () and confirm with ().
+- Select the required language from the list with and confirm with .
 The selection is taken over immediately.
-The display switches to the higher menu level. - 4 Switch to the measured value display with M.
+The display switches to the higher menu level. - Switch to the measured value display with M.